KinthongLee/interplanetary-trajectory-optimization/README.md

 - After the program finishes, it will automatically generate **`temporary_result.xlsx`** to **avoid overwriting** the original **`PHA_table.xlsx`** with incorrect data.
 - The **.mat** files result will be stored in:
   **`/interplanetary_trajectory_optimization/output_result`**
-  Make sure it is correct, then manually move it to:
+  To prevent overwrite with incorrect data.
+Make sure it is correct, then only manually move it to:
   **`/interplanetary_trajectory_optimization/output_result/matfile`**

 ---